 Common Questions About Maritime Law

 Much like any other profession, those working at sea need to be protected in the event of an accident or intentional injury towards them.
 However, because much of their work takes them into waters outside of state boundaries or even national boundaries, it can become quite tricky to provide justice.
 This is where Maritime or Admiralty law comes in.
+Here are some common questions regarding maritime law:

 What s Maritime law?